Keith Ackerman: Ordained ministry

 Ackerman was ordained as a deacon in 1974 at the Chapel of St. Mary the Virgin at Nashotah House in Wisconsin and to the priesthood the same year in Freeport, Long Island, by Bishop William Davidson of the Diocese of Western Kansas.
 He served as a curate at the Church of the Transfiguration in Freeport, New York, and worked at the parochial school as an instructor, coach and counselor from 1974 to 1976.
 While in Long Island he did additional studies in chemical addiction and worked as a therapist.
-In 1976 he was called to be rector of St. Mary's Church, Charleroi, Pennsylvania, in the Diocese of Pittsburgh.
+In 1976 he was called to be rector of St. Mary's Church, Charleroi, Pennsylvania, in the Episcopal Diocese of Pittsburgh.

 As rector in Charleroi, Ackerman served as president of the Charleroi Clergy Association and founded St. Elizabeth Chapel in nearby Bentleyville.
 In 1983 he was awarded the "Excellence in Pastoral Care" award by the Bishop of Pittsburgh.
 He was also a recipient in 1988 of the Bishop of Pittsburgh's award for extraordinary service to the church.
 Much of his ministry work was directed at assisting the unemployed and otherwise advancing the interests of local workers.
 He established five outreach ministries and a Christian counseling service for the unemployed and also received the Ecumenical Award from Christian Associates of Southwest Pennsylvania in 1984 for his mediation in a labor dispute between union members and management at a local steel-related business.
 He was active in diocesan life, serving as president of the standing committee and as deputy to General Convention.
 He was also an active educator, teaching in several institutions including Chichester Theological College in Chichester, England, and Duquesne University in Pittsburgh.
 He was also noted for media involvement and worked as a substitute host on several radio and television shows.
 He was a guest lecturer at the Trinity School for Ministry in Ambridge.
 In 1987 he was named "Father of the Year" by the Mon Valley Independent newspaper.

 In 1989, Ackerman was called to be rector of St. Mark's Church in Arlington, Texas, in the Episcopal Diocese of Fort Worth.
 While there, he served as president of the local ministerial association and was presented the "Minister of the Year" award.
 He also served as a member of several diocesan committees, including president of the standing committee.